-3.12 SNAs on Māori lands
+3.12 SNAs on specified Māori land

-- (1) SNAs on Māori Lands must be managed in accordance with clause 3.18, except that: - (a) geothermal SNAs on Māori lands must be managed in accordance with clause 3.13; and - (b) SNAs within plantation forests must be managed in accordance with clause 3.14.
+(1) SNAs on specified Māori land must be managed in accordance with clause 3.18, except that:

+- (a) geothermal SNAs on specified Māori land must be managed in accordance with clause 3.13; and - (b) SNAs within plantation forests must be managed in accordance with clause 3.14. - (2) To avoid doubt, if any specified Māori land ceases to be used for plantation forestry activities, the land must be managed in accordance with clause 3.18, and not under clause 3.14.